microsoft/ApplicationInsights-Go/README.md

 #### Requests
 [Request telemetry items](https://godoc.org/github.com/jjjordanmsft/ApplicationInsights-Go/appinsights#RequestTelemetry)
-represents completion of an external request to the application and contains a summary of that request execution and results.
+represent completion of an external request to the application and contains a summary of that request execution and results.
 This SDK's request telemetry is focused on HTTP requests.

 ```go
 request := appinsights.NewRequestTelemetry("GET", "https://microsoft.com/", duration, "<response code>")